 “Where’s Jackie?” the president asked, in a ragged whisper.
 Bobby met his brother’s eyes and in an instant realized that John Kennedy already knew what was coming next.

-Three simple words, which Bobby almost choked on, followed.
-“She’s dead, Jack.”
+Three simple words followed: “She’s dead, Jack.”

 The president moaned softly, a single tear tracking along his left cheek as he closed his eyes tightly.